Hecla Greens Creek Pathway to Mining Careers

 For high school juniors and seniors

 The Hecla Greens Creek Mining Company knows that training and hiring local talent is a win, win situation for everyone.
-Unfortunately many local young people don't realize the opportunities they have in their own back yard.
+Unfortunately, many local young people don't realize the opportunities they have in their own backyard.
 In 2011, Hecla decided to do something to change that, in a big way, by donating $300,000 to the UAS Center for Mine Training to develop a unique approach to engage local high school students and to educate and train them for future employment in the mine industry.
 With this in mind, the Hecla Greens Creek Pathway to Mining Careers was created.

 Step 1: Introduction to Mining Careers and Occupations course

-Step 3: Summer Internship Experience
+Step 3: Interview for Summer Internship Experience with Hecla

-Step 4: Interview for Job Opportunity
+Step 4: Interview for Job Opportunity with Hecla

 Of course, the ultimate goal of the pathway is a career in mining.
 Committed students who successfully follow the pathway and complete a Mine Mechanic program will be considered for employment at the Hecla Greens Creek Mine.